MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 Physically Based Rendering, also known as PBR, is a type of render solution that simulates how materials would react to realistic light behavior.
 Examples of this includes how certain metallic properties will cast reflections or how light bends and refracts through different types of glass.

-In this guide, you will learn some of the basic workflows when designing PBR textures in Minecraft:Bedrock Edition and create a series of textures that showcases each new Texture Map type.
+In this guide, you will learn some of the basic workflows when designing PBR textures in Minecraft: Bedrock Edition and create a series of textures that showcases each new Texture Map type.

 By the end of this guide, you will learn: